rachitgarg0405/webscapping/README.md

 Welcome to GitHub for our WiDS Academic Abstract NLP project!

 ----
-# webscraper
-a script to scrape abstracts and accompanying information from semanticscholar.org depending on the search term that is set.
+A script to scrape abstracts and accompanying information from semanticscholar.org depending on the search term that is set.
 The output is saved as `./xxxxxx.csv`

-#### notes from tyler on github
+#### Notes from Rachit on github

 Below are a few commands that I find useful in this whole process: